History of linguistics: Historical linguistics

 During the 18th century conjectural history, based on a mix of linguistics and anthropology, on the topic of both the origin and progress of language and society was fashionable.
 These thinkers contributed to the construction of academic paradigms in which some languages were labelled "primitive" relative to the English language.
-Within this paradigm a primitive people could be discerned by their primitive language, as in the case of Hugh Blair who argued that Native Americans gesticulated wildly to compensate for poor lexicon of their primitive language.
+Hugh Blair wrote that for Native Americans, certain motions and actions were found to convey meaning as much as what was said verbally.
 Around the same time, James Burnett authored a 6 volume treatise that delved more deeply into the matter of "savage languages".
 Other writers theorized that Native American languages were "nothing but the natural and instinctive cries of the animal" without grammatical structure.
 The thinkers within this paradigm connected themselves with the Greeks and Romans, viewed as the only civilized persons of the ancient world, a view articulated by Thomas Sheridan who compiled an important 18th century pronunciation dictionary: "It was to the care taken in the cultivation of their languages, that Greece and Rome, owed that splendor, which eclipsed all the other nations of the world".

 In the 18th century James Burnett, Lord Monboddo analyzed numerous languages and deduced logical elements of the evolution of human languages.
 His thinking was interleaved with his precursive concepts of biological evolution.
 Some of his early concepts have been validated and are considered correct today.
 In his The Sanscrit Language (1786), Sir William Jones proposed that Sanskrit and Persian had resemblances to Classical Greek, Latin, Gothic, and Celtic languages.
 From this idea sprung the field of comparative linguistics and historical linguistics.
 Through the 19th century, European linguistics centered on the comparative history of the Indo-European languages, with a concern for finding their common roots and tracing their development.